Skip to content

 Work-Based Learning Toolkits

-Through guided mentorship, technical challenges, and iterative design, students gain essential workplace skills like communication, leadership, project planning, and adaptability.
-These experiences help students identify their interests, grow their confidence, and prepare for internships, apprenticeships, and career-aligned certifications.
+Through guided mentorship, technical challenges, and iterative design, students gain essential employability skills—including communication, leadership, and project planning—that align with Perkins V accountability indicators.
+These experiences help students identify their interests, grow their confidence, and prepare for high-wage, high-skill, and in-demand careers through internships, apprenticeships, and industry-recognized certifications.

-Whether implemented in classrooms, after-school programs, or independent learning environments, FIRST supports educators with curriculum-aligned toolkits that bring work-based learning to life.
+Whether implemented in classrooms, after-school programs, or independent learning environments, FIRST supports educators with comprehensive programs of study and curriculum-aligned toolkits that bring work-based learning to life.

 work_based_learning_graphic_1280